 What are pubic lice?

-Pubic lice (Phthirus pubis) are small insects.
+Pubic lice (Phthirus pubis) are small parasitic insects.
+A single insect is called a louse.
 They mostly live in the genital areas of humans.
 In some cases, they can also be found on other areas of the body that have hair.
 They are most often spread through sexual contact.
 Pubic lice affect men and women at all levels of society all over the world.
-Teenagers and people in their 20s are most often affected.
+Teens and people in their 20s are most often affected.
 But children and older adults can also get pubic lice.
-A single insect is called a louse.
+Some studies are showing pubic lice cases are decreasing because of genital hair removal techniques like waxing.